Staff

 I home educated my two children in their early years of learning to read and write.
 Walking alongside students as they build confidence that they can learn in their own unique ways has been some of the most fulfilling work of my life.
 I look forward to helping your child find joy in learning.

-I am currently certified in Crisis Prevention Intervention (CPI) and serve on the CPI team at Renner Academy.
+Certified in Crisis Prevention Intervention (CPI) and serve on the CPI team at Renner Academy

 Madison Summey